cnvrg/text-detection/inference/README.md

-# Optical Character Recognition Inference
+# Text Detection Inference
-Optical character recognition or optical character reader is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.
+Text Detection is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.

-This library deploys the OCR model which you can immediately use to run inferences on your images.
+This library deploys the Text Detection model which you can immediately use to run inferences on your images.
 By default `English` language model is loaded.
 In case your images have text from different languages, you can choose to set the the environment variables in cnvrg and provide the list of all languages in your images.
 You can set the environment variables as follows:
 1. Open your project.
 2. Go to `settings` tab for the project.